Jamesbaman/cce-final-proj/README.md

 This version does not implement a database.
 Instead, all data is stored in .csv files located in the /src/final_proj/data directory.

+## Features

+• Secure voter registration, login, and ballot casting

+• Mixnet-based algorithm for maintaining voter anonymity

+• Two-Phase Commit (2PC) protocol for consistent and reliable vote transactions

+• Admin panel for managing candidates, viewing voter status, and monitoring the voting ledger

+• Persistent data storage using CSV files for candidates, voters, and votes

+• Real-time validation and confirmation of voting actions

 ## 👥 Team Members | Roles
 | Name | Role |
 |------|------|